ers6/book_lab_fieldbook/README.md

 Note that scrapes_funding_data.py is currently scraping the 5 lines before, the line including, and the 20 lines after the string "copyright."
 If funding information is not on the copyright page, it will not be captured.

+## Note:

+"Funding Gentrification" is the write-up of the experiment.